ldevr2t1/docker_storage/README.md

 3. Change the **Dockerfile** (i.e. change the EXPOSE #)
     * `#Expose port # for testing`
     -`    EXPOSE <port_number>`

+## Creating a Docker Swarm ##
+Run these commands in the following order:
+1. Navigate to the web directory
+2. Run `docker-compose up`
+3. Run `docker swarm init`
+4. Run `docker stack deploy --compose-file docker-compose.yml docker_storage`

+You may now use your swarm normally.

 ### Authors ###